wombleton/gitlaw-nz/acts/M/Maori Fisheries Act 2004.md

     *   (b) under any other name, knowing that the name so resembles a specified name as to be likely to mislead a person.

-    (3) A person who contravenes subsection (2) commits an offence and is liable on summary conviction to a fine not exceeding $1,000\.
+    (3) A person who contravenes subsection (2) commits an offence and is liable on conviction to a fine not exceeding $1,000\.

     (4) It is a defence in any prosecution for an offence against subsection (3) if the defendant proves that, either alone or with any other person or persons, the defendant has carried on business continuously under the name to which the prosecution relates from any date before the commencement of this Act.

+    Section 212(3): amended, on 1 July 2013, by [section 413][406] of the Criminal Procedure Act 2011 (2011 No 81).

 ### Subpart 4---Repeal and consequential amendments